-If a communication concerns a specific case of alleged non-compliance (for example a specific decision rejecting a request for ac- cess to environmental information), and the significant events related to the case occurred before the entry into force of the Convention for that Party, the Committee is likely to determine that it will not consider the communication, as the State had no legal obligations under the Convention at the time of the events.
+If the significant events giving rise to a communication which occurred before the entry into force of the Convention for that Party, the Committee is likely to determine that it will not consider the communication, as the State had no legal obligations under the Convention at the time of the events.

-It should be noted that if a communication is submitted less than two weeks before a scheduled meeting of the Committee, its preliminary admissibility may not be considered by the Committee at that meeting.
-The Committee encourages the public to submit communications at least two weeks in advance of a scheduled meeting (the dates of all upcoming meetings are listed on the Committee’s web site), so as to enable the Committee, as it sees fit, to study the communication and the accompanying documentation.
+Communications should be submitted no later than one month before the meeting at which they will be considered for preliminary admissibility (the dates of all upcoming meetings are listed on the Committee’s web site).
+Communications received after this time will be considered for preliminary admissibility at the following meeting.

-The Committee considers all admissible communications, but it may decide to consider communications in a different order than the order they have been received, on the basis of the need for balanced review of compliance by the Parties and the Committee’s workload.
+The Committee considers all admissible communications, but it may decide to consider communications in a different order than the order they have been received, on the basis of the need for adequate review of compliance by the Parties and the Committee’s workload.

 Formal criteria of the communication